samberek/ast1501/README.md

 The last notebook, [prelim_1407.ipynb](prelim_1407.ipynb), contains some preliminary analysis of the globular cluster data, as well as a plot of the distribution function used in the Stan model.

+The globular cluster data is in [NGC1407_GC.cat](NGC1407_GC.cat).
+Radial velocity measurements are in km/s, while radius values (projected distance to the center of the galaxy) are in arcmin.